 Look, Listen and Learn: To produce Season Two of the Puget Sound region’s first children’s educational television show intentionally created by Black and Brown folks, for BIPOC children and their families, inspiring early learning and nurturing social emotional skills in young children.

-Western Washington University Office of Tribal Relations: To increase capacity of the WWU Office of Tribal Relations by hiring student employees, Indigenous consultants and speakers, convening a Symposium of university tribal liaisons, and advancing the proposed “House of Healing” Coast Salish longhouse project.
+Office of Tribal Relations of Western Washington University: To increase capacity of the WWU Office of Tribal Relations by hiring student employees, Indigenous consultants and speakers, convening a Symposium of university tribal liaisons, and advancing the proposed “House of Healing” Coast Salish longhouse project.

 East African Community Services: To support the rollout of three new programs for mentorship and career development designed to give East African youth and those at risk of incarceration opportunities for jobs in lucrative trade/STEM careers in South King County.